shrushtiyadav/shrushti-demo/README.md

 # shrushti-demo
-this is my first git repository
+this is my first git repository. shrushti yadav